-All County and contracted providers are required to report serious incidents involving clients in active treatment or whose discharge from services has been 30 days or less.
+All County and contracted providers are required to report critical incidents involving clients in active treatment or whose discharge from services has been 30 days or less.
 Required reports shall be sent to the Behavioral Health Services (BHS) Quality Assurance (QA) Unit that will review, investigate as necessary, and monitor trends.
 BHS-QA designated staff will communicate with program Contracting Officer's Representatives (CORs) and Behavioral Health Services (BHS) management staff as needed on all reported serious incidents.
-The provider shall also be responsible for reporting serious incidents to the appropriate authorities (Appendix J).
+The provider shall also be responsible for reporting critical incidents to the appropriate authorities (Appendix J).

-All mental health providers are required to adhere to cultural competence standards.
-The QI staff will look for elements of cultural competence in program orientations, staffing, charting and/or trainings during site reviews.
+All behavioral health providers are required to adhere to cultural competence standards.
+The QA staff will look for elements of cultural competence in program orientations, staffing, charting and/or trainings during site reviews.

-Reports Required: All Lanterman-Petris-Short (LPS) facilities are required by the State DHCS to submit the following quarterly reports to County Mental Health Services Quality Improvement Unit, using the State forms Appendices:
+Reports Required: All Lanterman-Petris-Short (LPS) facilities are required by the State DHCS to submit the following reports to County Mental Health Services Quality Improvement Unit, using the State forms Appendices:

-• Denial of Rights/Seclusion and Restraint (DHCS 1804)-if there are no instances of denied rights in a quarter, hospitals must submit a report saying this (Appendix K).

-- Quarterly Report on Involuntary Detentions (DHCS 1805) -not required for non Lanterman-Petris-Short LPS facilities (Appendix L). - Convulsive Treatment Administered-to include Outpatient ECTs (Appendix M). - Services Provided to Persons Detained in Jail Facilities (DHCS 1008) - Conservatorships Established by the Superior Court (DHCS 1009) - Involuntary Detention-Treatment (DHCS 1010)

-These reports should be submitted to the QA Unit by the 15th day after the end of the quarter.
-Forms have been provided, both in hard copy and electronically.
-The Denial of Rights/Seclusion and Restraint DHCS 1804 Monthly Report is due by the 10th of each month following the reporting period.

-In addition to the LPS data reports, LPS facilities are to provide an explanation if there were any factors that occurred during the reporting period that may explain the difference between current fiscal year/quarter in comparison to previous reported quarter.
+- Denial of Rights/Seclusion and Restraint (S&R) Monthly Report (DHCS 1804)-if there are no instances of denied rights in a quarter, hospitals must submit a report saying this (Appendix K).
+Should be submitted to BHS QA Unit by the 10th day following the reporting month.
+An exception is made to the last reporting month of the quarter (September, December, March, and June), the Denial of Rights/S&R Monthly Reports can be included with the quarterly LPS data report submissions due by the 15th day following the reporting period. - Convulsive Treatment Administered (ECT) DHCS 1011-to include Outpatient ECTs (Appendix M). - SB 929 LPS Report (Combined: DHCS-1008 Services Provided to Persons Detained in Jail Facilities; DHCS-1009 Conservatorships Established by the Superior Court; and DHCS-1010 -Involuntary Detention-Treatment).
+LPS Facilities are reminded that each person who is on a 5150 is to be counted in the unit or facility where the specific detention was initiated to avoid duplicate reporting.
+A person who initially is admitted to a unit within a facility and is subsequently transferred to another unit within the same facility or to another facility for the same treatment episode while being held under the same W&I Code section is to be counted only once. - In addition to the LPS data reports, LPS facilities are to provide an explanation if there were any factors that occurred during the reporting period that may explain the difference between current fiscal year/quarter in comparison to previous reported quarter.
 These factors may include facility construction, decrease in beds, shortage of staffing availability, significant increases in patient acuity, etc.

-LPS Facilities are to submit the reports via email to the QA Analyst team Lorena.gonzalez-fabiny@sdcounty.ca.gov Facilities may also fax in the reports to (619) 236-1953 attention QA Analyst team.
+LPS Facilities are to submit the reports via email to the QA Analyst team Lorena.Gonzalez-Fabiny@sdcounty.ca.gov Facilities may also fax in the reports to (619) 236-1953 attention QA Analyst team.
 If faxing, the facility must email the QA Analysts to notify they will be faxed in.